GIST-CSBL/G2D-Diff/README.md

 # G2D-Diff: A genotype-to-drug diffusion model for generation of tailored anti-cancer small molecules
+## Abstract
+We present Genotype-to-Drug Diffusion (G2D-Diff), a generative artificial intelligence (AI) approach for creating small molecule-based drug structures tailored to specific cancer genotypes.
+G2D-Diff demonstrates exceptional performance in generating diverse, drug-like compounds that meet desired efficacy conditions for a given genotype.
+The model outperforms existing methods in diversity, feasibility, and condition fitness.
+G2D-Diff learns
+29 directly from drug response data distributions, ensuring reliable candidate generation without separate predictors.
+Its attention mechanism provides insights into potential cancer targets and pathways, enhancing interpretability.
+In triple-negative breast cancer case studies, G2D32 Diff generated plausible hit-like candidates by focusing on relevant pathways.
+By combining realistic hit-like molecule generation with relevant pathway suggestions for specific genotypes, G2D-Diff represents a significant advance in AI-guided, personalized drug discovery.
+This approach has the potential to accelerate drug development for challenging cancers by streamlining hit identification, and lead optimization.

 Official repository of the G2D-Diff: A genotype-to-drug diffusion model for generation of tailored anti-cancer small molecules.

 Diffusion source code was adapted from the https://github.com/lucidrains/denoising-diffusion-pytorch.